crbzzz/foliedouceai/README.md

 This Package had been designed by crbzz in order to create a chatbot that is specialized in RedM / FiveM Framework's and Lua Programmation.
 -> kb folder is a framework place to train AI and documentation.

+**Patch 1.0.1 : 09/08/2025**

+New Web_UI design, 'web_ui_newgen'
+To change the selected web_ui, you have to go in "server.py" and change the destination of the web interface.

 **Love**